Build your career with our industry-related courses. call us now at +65 9730 4250

 Bridging Analytical Capacity with Strategic Treasury Decisions

-Liquidity management is no longer limited to tracking daily cash inflows and outflows.
-Instead, it now encompasses a wide range of strategic considerations such as funding diversification, stress scenario planning, and balance sheet optimization.
-In the past, treasury functions were primarily operational, focused on settlement activities and short-term funding.
-Today, they sit at the crossroads of risk, strategy, and financial planning.
+Liquidity management is no longer confined only to monitoring cash inflows and outflows on a day to day basis.
+Instead, it now includes huge array of strategic considerations like funding diversification, stress scenario planning, as well as optimizing the balance sheet.
+In the past, treasury functions was mainly operational, being the settlement activities and short-term funding.
+Nowadays, they are at the crossroads of risk, strategy and financial planning.

-A comprehensive workshop helps treasury professionals understand how liquidity interacts with key areas of the institution, including credit risk, market risk, asset-liability management, and capital planning.
-By learning how to integrate these elements into forecasting models, participants develop a strategic mindset that connects technical modeling with broader organizational objectives.
-This shift is especially critical for institutions that aim to enhance risk governance, support long-term growth, and respond proactively to market developments.
+A comprehensive workshop in which the treasury professionals come to a clear understanding of how liquidity works with key areas of the institution’s operations, including credit risk, market risk, asset-liability management and capital planning.
+By learning how to incorporate these elements into forecasting models, participants learn how to think strategically and understand how to link technical modeling and broader organizational objectives.
+This shift is particularly important for organisations that want to improve risk governance, provide for long-term growth and respond proactively to market developments.

-Workshops also provide participants with the ability to interpret liquidity data in a more meaningful way.
-Instead of viewing forecasts as isolated numbers, they learn how these forecasts reflect customer behavior, macroeconomic trends, market liquidity conditions, and internal risk signals.
-Ultimately, training enables treasury teams to translate complex data into actionable insights that strengthen decision-making at the senior management and board levels.
+There is also the ability to interpret liquidity data in a more meaningful way given to participants through workshops.
+Instead of looking at forecasts as isolated numbers they can instead learn how forecasts reflect customer behaviour, macroeconomic trends, market liquidity state, as well as internal risk signals to the company.
+Ultimately, training helps treasury teams bring complex information to life in actionable insight which enhances decision making at the level of senior management and the board.

 Increasing Complexity of Treasury and Liquidity Regulation

-Regulatory frameworks such as Basel III have significantly increased the importance of liquidity management.
-Requirements such as the Liquidity Coverage Ratio (LCR), Net Stable Funding Ratio (NSFR), intraday liquidity monitoring, and recovery planning impose strict expectations on how institutions measure, report, and maintain liquidity buffers.
+Regulatory frameworks such as Basel III have made managing liquidity a much more important area.
+Requirements like the Liquidity Coverage Ratio (LCR), Net Stable Funding Ratio (NSFR), intraday liquidity monitoring and recovery planning provide stringent requirements on how institutions measure, report and maintain liquidity buffers.

-Because these regulations evolve continuously, institutions require ongoing training to remain aligned with supervisory standards.
-A structured treasury liquidity risk and cash management workshop equips participants with an understanding of how regulators evaluate liquidity frameworks, what data points are considered critical, and how institutions should respond to supervisory feedback.
+Given the ever-changing nature of these regulations, institutions need continued training to ensure they abide by supervisory regulations.
+A structured treasury liquidity risk and cash management workshop provides participants with an understanding of the role of regulators in assessing the liquidity frameworks, what are the critical data points considered by regulators and how institutions should respond to supervisory feedback.

 Basic Areas of Cash Flow and Liquidity Workshop Design